-The U.S. State Department’s English Access Microscholarship Program (Access) provides high school students in predominantly Muslim communities around the world the opportunity to study English with native speakers.
+The U.S. State Department’s English Access Microscholarship Program (Access) provides a foundation of English language skills to talented 13-20 year-olds from economically disadvantaged sectors through after-school classes and intensive sessions.
+Access gives participants English skills that may lead to better jobs and educational prospects.
+Participants also gain the ability to compete for and participate in future exchanges and study in the United States.
 In addition to English language instruction, the program provides an American-style classroom experience using U.S. materials and emphasizing active learning.
 Access also fosters mutual understanding, strengthens teachers’ and students’ teaching and language skills, develops critical thinking capabilities, and conveys balanced and accurate information about the United States.
 Since its inception in 2004, over 100,000 students in more than 85 countries have participated in the Access Program.

 Currently, in Bosnia and Herzegovina there are around 800 Access alumni and 100 students who are now attending the Access program under the auspices of American Councils for International Education and the Islamic Community in Bosnia and Herzegovina